 Program participants start in their positions for up to 24 months.

-The Equity Internship Program is now closed for the 2025/2026 cohort.
-Applications will reopen March/April 2026.
+The Equity Internship Program is closed for applications for the 2026/2027 cohort.
+Please check back in March/April 2027 for details on the next cohort.

 The hiring process for the internship program includes three phases that align with BC Public Service hiring practices: